 S-101 Geo feature: Deep Water Route (N) (S-101 DCEG Clause 15.15)

+S-101 Association: Deep Water Route Aggregation (N) (S-101 DCEG Clause 25.6)

 Where the components of a deep water route have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Deep Water Route.
-The Deep Water Route and its individual components will be aggregated using the named association Deep Water Route Aggregation (see S-101 DCEG clause 25.6).
+The Deep Water Route and its individual components will be aggregated using the named association Deep Water Route Aggregation.
 Data Producers are to note that where a Deep Water Route has been created during the automated conversion process, it will be required to populate the attribute IMO adopted manually, if considered necessary.

 Deep water route parts